Larch Mountain’s Incredible Sherrard Point

 Reaching Sherrard Point can either be a 14-mile, all-day excursion if you hike up from the trailhead at Multnomah Falls or an easy, 0.6-mile stroll from the parking area near the viewpoint.

-There is a paved road that goes all the way to the top of Larch Mountain.
+• A paved road goes all the way to the top of Larch Mountain.
 It’s in good condition and accessible to low-clearance vehicles.
-There is a parking lot at the end of this road and I have never had trouble finding a spot to park.
+There’s a parking lot at the end of this road.
+I’ve never had trouble finding a spot to park.

-There is a picnic area near the viewpoint.
-It’s in a scenic forested location, although you won’t have the same panoramic views there as at the Sherrard Point overlook.
+• There’s a picnic area near the viewpoint.
+It’s in a scenic forested location, although you won’t have views of the mountains.

 Parking and cost

-A day pass is $5.
-There is a self-pay station at the parking lot, although it is cash only and does not give change.
+• A day pass is $5.
+There’s a self-pay station at the parking lot.
+It’s cash only and does not give change.

-If you are hiking up Larch Mountain from Multnomah Falls, you do not need this day pass, although you may need a seasonal timed permit if visiting from Memorial Day - Labor Day.
+If you hike up Larch Mountain from Multnomah Falls, you don’t need this day pass.
+You’ll need a seasonal timed permit if visiting from Memorial Day - Labor Day.

 About Larch Mountain

 Larch Mountain is an extinct shield volcano in the Cascade Mountains.
-At 4,045 feet, it may not be one of the tallest peaks there, but its summit is a great vantage point for seeing the surrounding mountain range.
-The Sherrard Point overlook sits on rocky outcroppings made of andesite typical of the Cascades.
-While it was an active volcano, Larch Mountain altered the landscape around it by erupting many of the Boring lava flows, possibly the funniest of all lava flow names.
+At 4,045 feet, it may not be one of the tallest peaks, but its summit is a great vantage point for seeing the surrounding mountain range.
+The Sherrard Point Overlook sits on rocky outcroppings made of andesite typical of the Cascades.
+When it was an active volcano, Larch Mountain altered the landscape around it by erupting many of the Boring lava flows, possibly the funniest of all lava flow names.

 The Sherrard Point Trail